anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 Now I'm going to use my old [practice elasticsearch cookbook](https://github.com/anniehedgpeth/elasticsearch_practice) to set up a couple of nodes, but I retrofitted it a bit, so if you want to follow along, you'll need to clone that, too.
 Just don't forget to change your `verifier` in your `.kitchen.yml`.

+Another note: I'm using my [Azure](https://azure.microsoft.com/) (represent) subscription instead of using Vagrant as my provisioner because I just couldn't get it to work with vagrant.
+If you can, then more power to ya (and please let me know how you got the `inspec exec` command to work with vagrant.)

 # Declaring the Attributes
 Let's go over to our control and add the attributes hardcoded with a default value and see what it does.
 We're going to declare the attributes above where we're using them.
 So add this above your `client` control.